Metal Shark Boats

-The US Naval Sea Systems Command (NAVSEA) issued a request for information for the informational planning of PB-X vessel in June 2015.
+The US Naval Sea Systems Command (NAVSEA) issued a request for information for the informational planning of the PB-X vessel in June 2015.

-The shipyard will initially manufacture 11 boats worth $29.8m in total at its production facility in Jeanerette, Louisiana, US.
+The shipyard will initially manufacture 11 boats, worth $29.8m in total, at its production facility in Jeanerette, Louisiana, US.
 Deliveries are expected to be completed by March 2020.

 PB-X patrol vessel design and features

-The PB-X patrol vessel features new monohull with a sharp entry forward and moderate aft deadrise.
+The PB-X patrol vessel features a new monohull with a sharp entry forward and moderate aft deadrise.
 The hull is designed to offer high comfort and safety in rough sea conditions.

 The craft’s wheelhouse, located amidships, is made of welded aluminium alloys.
 It has a dedicated access door to provide direct access to the cabin.